FlipperPA/django-tempus-dominus/README.md

 * `prepend` (string): Name of a Font Awesome icon to prepend to the input field (`fa fa-calendar`).
 * `append` (string): Name of a Font Awesome icon to append to the input field (`fa fa-calendar`).
 * `icon_toggle` (boolean, default `True`): Controls whether clicking on the icon toggles the datepicker popup.
 Typically is set to False when an icon is in use.

-## Change Log

-* 5.1.2.14: Bug fix for MomentJS times with certain granularities.
-* 5.1.2.13: Add deprecation notice to README.
-* 5.1.2.12: Fix issues with initial values not showing up in TimePicker.
-* 5.1.2.11: Fix deprecations introduced in Django 3.0 (`force_text` -> `force_str`).
-* 5.1.2.9: Include JS assets from the parent form if `TEMPUS_DOMINUS_INCLUDE_ASSETS` is `False`.
-Switch to using `setuptools-scm` instead of `MANIFEST.in`.
-* 5.1.2.7 / 5.1.2.8: Bug fix: if a field had a hyphen in the `id`, this would cause an error in the JS function.
-Force hyphens to underscores.
-* 5.1.2.6: Include a defer function to play more nicely with different jQuery configurations.
-* 5.1.2.5: Typo bug in INCLUDE_ASSETS; switch to Black code formatting.
-* 5.1.2.4: Add support for disabling the Bootstrap `input-group` with a new option.
-Fix an icon.
-* 5.1.2.3: Fix a bug which caused a page lag when switching locales.
-* 5.1.2.2: Fix a bug with duplicate DOM IDs in template.
-* 5.1.2.1: Fix a bug with time formatting to use ISO time format (`T12:34:56`)
-* 5.1.2.0: Upgrade Tempus Dominus to 5.1.2.
-Support for new widget attributes (size, prepend, append, input_toggle, icon_toggle, class).
-DatePicker now closes after losing focus, and widget attributes are properly passed.
-* 5.0.1.5: Fix to ensure options are passed in proper JSON.
-* 5.0.1.4: Include template in the MANIFEST.in file.
-* 5.0.1.3: Add setting to exclude CDN CSS and JS assets.
-Add initial test suite.
-* 5.0.1.2: Documentation clean up.
-* 5.0.1.1: Option to use l10n and i18n to all pickers.
-* 5.0.1.0: Upgrade to Tempus Dominus full release version `5.0.1`.
-Fix bug for populating initial values.
-* 0.1.2: UX enhancement: auto-dismiss dialog if the input loses focus.
-* 0.1.1: Bug fixes.
-* 0.1.0: Initial release.

 ## Maintainers